 Rogue AP detection

 The WIDS profile includes settings for detection of unauthorized (rogue) access points in your wireless network.
-For more information, see Wireless network monitoring.
+For more information, see Monitoring rogue APs.

 WIDS client de-authentication rate for DoS attacks